VLAM3D/vulkanmitts/README.md

 ```

 ### Tests

+Tests only works with Python 3.4 and up because of the use of contextlib.ExitStack.
+This class cleans Vulkan code tremendously.
+Porting the tests to 2.7 would require writing an equivalent class.

 Coverage is very limited.
 Currently we have the equivalent of the "template" sample in the Lunar SDK.
 It's a textured cube.